Total robustness in Bayesian Nonlinear Regression: Methodology

-\subsubsection{Constructing the Prior Centring Measure \texorpdfstring{$\Q_{XY,i}$}{Qi}}
+\subsection{Constructing the prior centring measure \texorpdfstring{$\Q_{XY,i}$}{Qi}}

-The joint prior centring measures $\Q_{XY,i}$ encodes prior knowledge about $(X,Y)$.
-In practice, this could be a prior built upon historical data or domain-specific knowledge.
-In the absence of this prior information, we can often define $\Q_{XY,i}$ via three separate components - (a) a prior on $\theta$, (b) a prior on $X|W$, and (c) a prior for $Y|X$: \begin{enumerate} \item Prior on $\theta$: suppose $\theta \sim f(\theta)$, e.g.\ a normal distribution around some initial estimate or uniform distribution in some compact parameter space $\Theta$. \item Prior on $X|W$: We denote the marginal prior for $\P_{X\mid w_i}$ as $\Q_{X,i}$, which needs to be defined differently in the classical and Berkson ME cases.
-Denote $F_N$ as our assumed ME distribution, noting that it is not necessarily the same as the true ME $F_N^0$. \begin{enumerate} \item \emph{Berkson:} We have $X = W + N, \; N\ind W, \; N\sim F_N$, so $\Q_{X,i}$ is simply
+The joint prior centring measures $\Q_{XY,i}$ encode prior knowledge about $(X,Y)$.
+In practice, this could be a prior built upon historical data or domain knowledge.
+In the absence of such information, we can often define $\Q_{XY,i}$ through three components - a prior on $\theta$, a prior on $X\mid W$, and a prior for $Y\mid X$: \begin{enumerate} \item Prior on $\theta$: let $\theta$ have prior density $f(\theta)$, for example a normal distribution centred at an initial estimate or a uniform distribution on a compact parameter space $\Theta$. \item Prior on $X\mid W$: We denote the marginal prior for $\P_{X\mid w_i}$ as $\Q_{X,i}$, which needs to be defined differently in the classical and Berkson ME cases.
+Denote $F_N$ (with density $f_N$) as our assumed ME distribution, which is not necessarily the same as the true ME $F_N^0$. \begin{enumerate} \item \emph{Berkson:} We have $X = W + N, \; N\ind W, \; N\sim F_N$, so $\Q_{X,i}$ simply has density